Knattspyrnufélagið Þróttur: Recent seasons in football

 The team played in the Úrvalsdeild Karla (men's premier division) in 2005, but it was relegated to the 1. deild karla (men's second league level).
 They clinched promotion again after the 2007 season.
 In 2008 the team finished in 10th place, just above the relegation zone. Þróttur was the first to be relegated during the 2009 season, having been sent down after playing only 19 games out of the 22.
 The 2010 season saw the return of former favorite player, Páll Einarsson, as coach.
 The season was an overall disappointment and the club finished in mid table in division one.
 In the following season, the team finished in similar position.
 The 2012 started off badly, but a mid season turnaround meant that the team made a challenge for promotion, but in the end came in 3rd place.
 After another poor start to the 2013 season Páll Einarsson was sacked and was replaced by Serbian Zoran Milkjović.
 Following the 2013 season, Zoran Milkjović left the club, and was replaced by Gregg Ryder who had previously been the assistant coach at ÍBV.

-The Women's team got promoted to the top division in 2010, but got relegated from the Women´s Premier League the year after.
-In 2012 the team got off to bad start but nevertheless managed to win the league and promotion to the Premier League again.
+The women's team was promoted to the Úrvalsdeild kvenna (women's top division) in 2010, but got relegated the year after.
+In 2012 the team got off to bad start but nevertheless managed to win the league and promotion back into the top division.